craftmaster2190/fgc/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.3.

+## ChangeLog

+March 11, 2020 Joe separated the client and server code.
+    we have a parent package.json to handle the husky tasks and a client package.json to build the app

+## Up and running

+To build the client, change into the client dir and run yarn To run the client, change into the client dir and call `npm run start`

+To build the server change into the server dir and run `gradlew build` To run the server change into thserver dir and run `gradlew runBoot`

+There is a make file and a start/stop script in the root dir.
+Your MMV

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.